 Summary

-The grant is facilitated by the Center for Language Teaching Advancement (CeLTA) at Michigan State University on behalf of the Big Ten Academic Alliance (formerly the Committee on Institutional Cooperation, or CIC).
+The grant was facilitated by the Center for Language Teaching Advancement (CeLTA) at Michigan State University on behalf of the Big Ten Academic Alliance (formerly the Committee on Institutional Cooperation, or CIC).

 LCTL Partnership Cycle 2

-The LCTL Partnership also will use the Mellon funding to continue to develop additional courses in Hebrew and Portuguese, while continuing to promote already-developed materials in Swahili and Hindi.
+During the first years of the second cycle, the LCTL Partnership continued to develop additional courses in Hebrew and Portuguese, while continuing to promote already-developed materials in Swahili and Hindi.

-In this grant cycle, we propose to carry out the following major activities:
+In this grant cycle, we proposed to carry out the following major activities:

 • Develop and promote proficiency-based language courses.